Pinchez25/fineract-python-client/fineract/docs/MakerCheckerOr4EyeFunctionalityApi.md

 Maker Checker Search Template

 This is a convenience resource.
-It can be useful when building a Checker Inbox UI. "appUsers" are data scoped to the office/branch the requestor is associated with. "actionNames" and "entityNames" returned are those that the requestor has Checker approval permissions for.
+It can be useful when building a Checker Inbox UI. \"appUsers\" are data scoped to the office/branch the requestor is associated with. \"actionNames\" and \"entityNames\" returned are those that the requestor has Checker approval permissions for.
+Example Requests:  makercheckers/searchtemplate makercheckers/searchtemplate?fields=entityNames

-Example Requests:

-makercheckers/searchtemplate
-makercheckers/searchtemplate?fields=entityNames

 ### Example